-Visiting the Great Smoky Mountains National Park this Labor Day?
+Visiting the Great Smoky Mountains National Park on Labor Day?
 Welcome!
 We’re the country’s most visited national park—thanks to stunning panoramas, gorgeous rushing waterfalls, thousands of native flora and fauna, and hikes for all skill levels.

 Promising the first hints of crisp fall air, Labor Day weekend is a big draw with Smoky Mountain visitors.
 But don’t worry – we’ve got the scoop for how to beat the crowds and enjoy your own personal piece of serene mountain paradise.